MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

 # Remarks
-Calling `PopulateResponseContent` will fail/throw an exception if the response has no body.
-An exception will also be thrown for redirect responses, for which the body (if any) is ignored.
+Calling `PopulateResponseContent` will fail/throw a COMException if the response has no body.
+Note the body for redirect responses is ignored.

 # API Notes